Idnan/bash-guide/README.md

 ```

 ### f. `tail`
 Outputs the last 10 lines of file.
-Use `-f` to output appended data as the file grows
+Use `-f` to output append data as the file grows.
 ```bash
 tail filename
 ```

 ### g. `mv`
-Moves a file from one location to other
+Moves a file from one location to other.
 ```bash
 mv filename1 filename2
 ```
 Where `filename1` is the source path to the file and `filename2` is the destination path to the file.

 ### h. `cp`
 Copies a file from one location to other